7.4 Roles and Responsibililites of Health Care Professionals

 Nurse Case Managers or Discharge Planners Ensure clients are provided with effective and efficient medical care and services, during inpatient care and post-discharge, while also managing the cost of these services.

-The coordination and delivery of safe, quality patient care demands reliable teamwork and collaboration across the organizational and community boundaries.
+The coordination and delivery of safe, quality client care demands reliable teamwork and collaboration across the organizational and community boundaries.
 Clients often have multiple visits across multiple providers working in different organizations.
-Communication failures between health care settings, departments, and team members is the leading cause of patient harm.[3]
+Communication failures between health care settings, departments, and team members is the leading cause of client harm.[3]
 The health care system is becoming increasingly complex requiring collaboration among diverse health care team members.
+For example, when a COPD exacerbation client is discharged from the acute care setting, their condition may necessitate home resources or care in order to optimize their recovery.
+This may require the coordination of home oxygen resources, a walker, or home visits in order to assess their transition and recovery.
+Nurses must understand that community resources are individualized to their regional area and advocating for client needs and resource gaps is an important part of their role.

-The goal of good interprofessional collaboration is improved patient outcomes, as well as increased job satisfaction of health care team professionals.
-Patients receiving care with poor teamwork are almost five times as likely to experience complications or death.
+The goal of good interprofessional collaboration is improved client outcomes, as well as increased job satisfaction of health care team professionals.
+Clients receiving care with poor teamwork are almost five times as likely to experience complications or death.
 Hospitals in which staff report higher levels of teamwork have lower rates of workplace injuries and illness, fewer incidents of workplace harassment and violence, and lower turnover.[4]

 Valuing and understanding the roles of team members are important steps toward establishing good interprofessional teamwork.
 Another step is learning how to effectively communicate with interprofessional team members.